mavens-group/mavens-group.github.io/content/research/post/ML/index.md

 profile: false
 weight: 3
 ---
-### The Challenge:
+### Scientific Challenge
-The discovery of functional materials drives technological advancement, yet identifying materials with specific properties within vast chemical composition spaces remains challenging.
-Complex structure-property relationships make this search inherently difficult.
-Traditional approaches, including trial-and-error experimentation and high-throughput ab initio methods, are time-consuming and resource-intensive, limiting exploration across design spaces.
+Discovering functional materials with targeted properties is critical for technological advancement, but the **vast chemical composition space** and complex structure-property relationships make this task extremely challenging.

+Traditional approaches, including **trial-and-error experiments** and high-throughput ab initio calculations, are time-consuming and resource-intensive, **limiting exploration** and slowing the pace of discovery.
+Developing methods that efficiently predict material properties while providing scientific insight is therefore a key challenge.

+---

-### Our Innovation:
+### Our Approach
-We use Machine Learning (ML) to accelerate materials discovery through data-driven approaches that identify patterns within chemical and structural datasets.
-ML models make rapid, physics-informed predictions about material properties, streamlining the discovery process and reducing computational costs.
+We leverage **Machine Learning (ML)** to accelerate materials discovery through **data-driven, physics-informed models**:

+- Identify patterns and correlations in chemical and structural datasets to predict material properties rapidly
+- Reduce computational cost and exploration time compared to conventional methods
-To address interpretability limitations of "black-box" models, we develop hybrid ML approaches that integrate predictive power with physical interpretability.
-These methods map feature vectors to physical descriptors, ensuring models provide both accurate predictions and meaningful scientific insights.
+- Develop **hybrid ML approaches** that combine predictive power with **physical interpretability**, mapping feature vectors to meaningful descriptors

-### Recent Achievements:
+This approach ensures that our models not only make accurate predictions but also generate **actionable scientific insights**, bridging computational efficiency with fundamental understanding.

+---

+### Key Insights & Achievements
-We designed ML models for materials tailored to quantum information processing, focusing on predicting defects analogous to nitrogen-vacancy (NV) centers in diamond—defect systems with electronic levels suitable for physical qubits.
-Our models achieve F1 scores exceeding 0.98 for classification tasks and Matthews correlation coefficients above 0.90 on imbalanced datasets while preserving interpretability.
+- Designed ML models targeting materials for **quantum information processing**, specifically defects analogous to nitrogen-vacancy (NV) centers in diamond
+- Achieved **F1 scores > 0.98** and **Matthews correlation coefficients > 0.90** on imbalanced datasets while maintaining model interpretability

-These materials address challenges in building qubit arrays with long coherence times at room temperature.
+- Predicted materials suitable for building **qubit arrays with long coherence times at room temperature**, providing a roadmap for experimental validation

+These results demonstrate that interpretable ML can **accelerate the discovery of quantum-relevant materials**, enabling the design of defect-based qubits and other advanced functional systems.